SaurabhSuryawanshi/Natural-Language-Processing/README.md

 -Feature extraction using TF-IDF Vectorization.

--Binary sentiment classification using Naive Bayes and SVM.
+-Binary sentiment classification using Naive Bayes and SVM and Logistic Regression.

 -Books recommendations based on titles, genre and their description.